-Water is pumped initially from storage (S_s) and drained later due to gravity (S_y) .
-Radial K or K_r can be different from vertical K or K_v
+Water is pumped initially from storage () and drained later due to gravity ().
+Radial \mathbf{K} or can be different from vertical \mathbf{K} or

-Assume drawdown is negligible compared to saturated thickness
+Assume drawdown is negligible compared to saturated thickness is called the well function of the unconfined aquifer

-Neuman solution is valid only when drawdown is negligible compared to aquifer's thickness The specific yield is at least 10 times the elastic storativity.
+Neuman solution is valid only when drawdown is negligible compared to aquifer's thickness.
+The specific yield is at least 10 times the elastic storativity.